vintasoftware/playbook/development_practices.md

 - ADRs are a process for everyone in the team, not just the Tech Lead.
 - Submit ADRs for team review and feedback.
 - Bring ADRs to team meetings for discussion and for syncing the team about changes.
 - Share ADRs with customers for validation (after it was reviewed by the team).
-They can help you confirming the decision is aligned with business goals and identifying issues early on.
-Make sure to level up what ADRs are worth sharing accordingly to the customer technical level.
+They can help you confirm the decision is aligned with business goals and identify issues early on.
+Make sure to level up what ADRs are worth sharing accordingly to the customer's technical level.

 # Technical Documentation Writing Guidelines